hidelab/diffcoexp/README.md

 a).
 Correlation coefficients and p values of all gene pairs under two conditions are calculated.

 b).
-The difference between the correlation coefficients  under two conditions are calculated and the p value is calculated using Fisher's Z-transformation.
+The differences between the correlation coefficients  under two conditions are calculated and their p values are calculated using Fisher's Z-transformation.

 c). p values are adjusted.

 d).
-Gene pairs (links) coexpressed in at least one condition are identified using the criteria that at least one of the correlation coefficients under two conditions having absolute value greater than the threshold *rth* and the adjusted p value less than the threshold *qth*.
+Gene pairs (links) coexpressed in at least one condition are identified using the criteria that at least one of the correlation coefficients under two conditions has absolute value greater than the threshold *rth* and adjusted p value less than the threshold *qth*.
 The links that meet the criteria are included in co-expressed links (CLs).

 e).
-Differentially coexpressed links (gene pairs) are identified from CLs using the criteria that the absolute value of the difference between the two correlation coefficients is greater than the threshold *r.diffth* and the adjusted p value is less than the threshold *q.diffth*.
+Differentially coexpressed links (gene pairs) are identified from CLs using the criteria that the absolute value of the difference between the two correlation coefficients is greater than the threshold *r.diffth* and its adjusted p value is less than the threshold *q.diffth*.
 The links that meet the criteria are included in DCLs.

 f).
-The DCLs are classified into three categories: *same signed*, *diff signed*, or *switched opposites*. *same signed* indicates that the gene pair has same signed correlation coefficients under both conditions. *diff signed* indicates that the gene pair has oppositely signed correlation coefficients under two conditions and only one of them meets the criteria that the absolute correlation coefficient is greater than the threshold *rth* and adjusted p value less than the threshold *qth*. *switched opposites* indicates that the gene pair has oppositely signed correlation coefficients under two conditions and both of them meet the criteria that the absolute correlation coefficients are greater than the threshold *rth* and adjusted p value less than the threshold *qth*.
+The DCLs are classified into three categories: *same signed*, *diff signed*, or *switched opposites*. *same signed* indicates that the gene pair has same signed correlation coefficients under both conditions. *diff signed* indicates that the gene pair has oppositely signed correlation coefficients under two conditions and only one of them meets the criteria that absolute correlation coefficient is greater than the threshold *rth* and adjusted p value less than the threshold *qth*. *switched opposites* indicates that the gene pair has oppositely signed correlation coefficients under two conditions and both of them meet the criteria that absolute correlation coefficient is greater than the threshold *rth* and adjusted p value less than the threshold *qth*.

 g).
 All the genes in DCLs are tested for their enrichment of DCLs, i.e, whether they have more DCLs than by chance using binomial probability model (Jiang et al., 2016).
 Those with adjusted p value less than the threshold *q.dcgth* are included in DCGs.

 ## 2. Installation and removal
-From April 2018, this package will be available from Bioconductor and can be installed within R as follows:
+From May 2018, this package will be available from Bioconductor and can be installed within R as follows:
 ```R
 ## try http:// if https:// URLs are not supported